-Legal Structuring.
-In a nutshell, a foreigner really has 3 options to choose from when it comes to ‘holding’ the real estate in the U.S. 1) C-Corporation, 2) Limited Liability Company (LLC), or 3) Limited Partnership (LP).
-Generally, the LLC is the best route to go in order to potentially save on taxes and even additional tax returns.
+Typically, a U.S. Citizen/Resident wouldn’t utilize an LP for rental property, and stick to an LLC.
+This is also the case for most foreign investors and generally the LLC is the best route to go in order to potentially save on taxes and even additional tax returns.
 HOWEVER, and I can’t emphasize this enough, any given foreign country could have a unique and/or odd Tax Treaty with the U.S. that makes the use of an LLC for the foreigner a nightmare.

-Withholding Tax.
 Before we even talk about what tax returns a Foreigner may need to file in the U.S., there is the ‘Withholding Tax’ issue.
 Essentially, the IRS (U.S. Government) wants to make sure that certain (Withholding Agents- which could be simply a Realtor, Title Company or Seller of property), withhold taxes from rent or the sale of property to ensure that the U.S. gets its tax and doesn’t get ‘stiffed’.
 There are 3 issues to consider.

-- Sale of Property – This withholding ‘rule’ has its own set of guidelines and The Foreign Investment in Real Property Tax Act (FIRPTA) requires a FIRPTA withholding tax of 10% of the amount realized on the disposition of all U.S. real property interests by a foreign person.
+- Sale of Property – This withholding ‘rule’ has its own set of guidelines and The Foreign Investment in Real Property Tax Act (FIRPTA) requires a FIRPTA withholding tax of 15%] of the amount realized on the disposition of all U.S. real property interests by a foreign person.
 A buyer of U.S. real property interest from a foreign investor is considered the (transferee) and also the withholding agent.
 The transferee must find out if the transferor is a foreign person.
 If the transferor is a foreign person and the transferee fails to withhold, the buyer may be held liable for the tax.
 The seller must report that sale of the real property interests by filing a U.S. Federal Tax Form 1040-NR or Form 1120-F (which I’ll mention later in more detail).

 - Passive Investor – It may sound prudent to be a ‘passive’ investor in the U.S. and thus things could be simpler and withholding less, however that is generally not the case.
 First, a passive activity would be considered a typical rental property, and obviously a net lease in which the lessee pays rent, as well as all taxes, operating expenses, repairs, and interest in principal on existing mortgages and insurance in connection with the property.
 Such passive rental income is subject to a flat 30 percent withholding tax (unless reduced by an applicable income tax treaty) applied to the gross income rather than the “net rent” received.
 Thus, the real estate taxes, operating expenses, ground rent, repairs, interest and principal on any existing mortgages, and insurance premiums paid by the lessee on behalf of the foreign owner-lessor, must be included in gross income subject to the 30 percent withholding tax.
-The gross income and withheld taxes must be reported on Form 1042-S, Foreign Persons U.S. Source Income Subject to Withholding to the IRS and the payee by March 15 of the following calendar year.
+The gross income and withholding taxes must be reported on Form 1042-S, Foreign Persons U.S. Source Income Subject to Withholding to the IRS and the payee by March 15 of the following calendar year.
 The payor must also submit Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons, by March 15.

-Foreigner engaged in a U.S. Trade or Business – Believe it or not, this is something the Foreigner may want to ‘Elect’ and be treated as such.
+- Foreigner engaged in a U.S. Trade or Business – Believe it or not, this is something the Foreigner may want to ‘Elect’ and be treated as such.
 First, a foreign investor is considered to be engaged in a U.S. trade or business such as the developing, managing and operating a major shopping center.
 If this is the case, the rental income will not be subject to withholding and will be taxed at ordinary progressive rates.
 Expenses such as mortgage interest, real property taxes, maintenance, repairs and depreciation (accelerated cost recovery) may then be deducted in determining net taxable income.
-The nonresident must make estimated tax payments for the tax due on the net rental income, if any.
+The nonresident must make estimated tax payments for the tax due on the net rental income if any.
 The only way these expenses can be deducted, however, is if an income tax return Form 1040NR for nonresident alien individuals and Form 1120-F for foreign corporations is timely filed by the foreign investor.

 U.S. real estate professionals must know how to properly deal with foreign investors in U.S. real estate in order to be in compliance with the federal tax laws affecting real estate transactions.
 They must be familiar with the rules that determine whether an individual or entity is to be treated as a U.S. person or a foreign person.
 In addition, they must also be familiar with the fundamentals of U.S. federal income taxation of foreign investors with U.S. rental income.
 There are withholding rules and requirements for the real estate professional that may SHOCK YOU.
-Please take this seriously and get a consult and support with a tax professional that can guide you through this mine field.
+Please take this seriously and get a consult and support with a tax professional that can guide you through this minefield.

 In Summary, there are WONDERFUL opportunities for foreigners investing in the U.S. and sellers and real estate professionals working with these foreigners.
 However, all parties need to be familiar with the rules and have a professional firm supporting them here in the U.S.